Pere001/rising_tide_ld50/README.md

 - This is the first iteration of the game, but I will continue to improve it.
 - The game was programmed as a prototype, with a focus on development speed, so the code is very simple and unoptimized.
 - The image loading only accepts uncompressed bmp files.
-- There is no sound, as I didn't have time to either program a mixer or create decent sounds.
+- There is no sound.